CamerataMusica/website/content/pages/ContactUs.md

 Or you may contact the Board chair by phone (509-946-1175) or email ([cndorans@charter.net](mailto:cndorans@charter.net))

-If you would like to receive email notification of our concerts, please sign up here:
+If you would like to receive email notification of our concerts, please sign up below. <br>
+Please note, Camerata may on occasion send out information about other concerts in the Tri-Cities.

 **Sign up for Tri-City Concert Announcements:**